 Kelly Snook, PLA, LI

 Kelly Snook has a BS in Landscape Architecture and Masters degree in City and Regional Planning.
 She is a former parks and recreation director for Missouri City and Galveston County and has 20 years of public parks service in Texas.
-A registered landscape architect and licensed irrigator in the state of Texas, and former president of the Texas Chapter of the American Society of Landscape Architects; she has been involved in the design and development of many parks, flood retention, and facility developments.
+As a registered landscape architect, licensed irrigator in the state of Texas, and former president of the Texas Chapter of the American Society of Landscape Architects; she has been involved in the design and development of many parks, flood retention, and facility developments.

-Ms. Jordan worked in the education sector for many years, before coming to The Coalition, and led many student organizations including S.A.D.D.
-(Students Against Destructive Decisions) and Shattered Dreams, an educational program that teaches teens the dangers of drinking and driving.
+Mandy worked in the education sector for many years, before coming to The Coalition, and led many student organizations including S.A.D.D.
+(Students Against Destructive Decisions) and Shattered Dreams; an educational program that teaches teens the dangers of drinking and driving.

-Mandy and her two sons live south of Houston and spend their available time assisting at various archaeological sites around Texas, volunteering, and camping.
+Mandy and her family live south of Houston and spend their available time assisting at various archaeological sites around Texas, volunteering, and camping.